Understanding the I-485 Denial Letter: What to Do Next

 Interpreting the Reason for Denial

-Carefully read the reasons for denial to identify any areas where you may have made errors or provided insufficient information.
-This will help you determine your next steps.
+Carefully reading the reasons for denial will help you identify any areas where you may have made errors or provided insufficient information.
+This understanding will guide you in determining your next steps and how to address the issues raised in the denial letter.

 Immediate Steps to Take After Receiving a Denial

-Receiving a denial letter is not the end of the world.
-There are several steps you can take to address the situation.
+Receiving a denial letter is not the end of your immigration journey.
+There are several proactive steps you can take to address the situation effectively.

 Stay Calm and Review the Letter Thoroughly